soto-project/soto/README.md

 AWS Swift Modules can be imported into any swift project.
 Each module provides a struct that can be initialized, with instance methods to call aws services.
 See documentation for details on specific services.

-The underlyinh aws-sdk-swift httpclient returns a [swift-nio EventLoopFuture object](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html).
-An EvenLoopFuture _is not_ the response, but rather a container object that will be populated with the response later.
+The underlying aws-sdk-swift httpclient returns a [swift-nio EventLoopFuture object](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html).
+An EvenLoopFuture _is not_ the response, but rather a container object that will be populated with the response sometime later.
 In this manner calls to aws do not block the main thread.

-However, operations that require inspection or use of the response require code to be written in a slightly different manner that equivilant synchronous logic.
+However, operations that require inspection or use of the response require code to be written in a slightly different manner that equivalent synchronous logic.
+There are numerous references available online to aid in understanding this concept.

+The recommended manner to interact with futures is chaining.

 ```swift
 import S3 //ensure this module is specified as a dependency in your package.swift